 As Virginia’s oldest and most established social work educator, we’ve forged lasting connections with more than 500 community agencies throughout Richmond and the state, which means our students won’t be pigeon-holed into a field experience that doesn’t truly match their passions and future ambitions.
 During their time in the program, students will engage in 50 hours of field work during the spring or summer semester of their junior year and 14 hours of field work a week during the fall or spring semester of their senior year.

-Check out our prospective student calendar for upcoming events where you can learn more about our program or fill out our inquiry form to receive information and event invites tailored specifically for you
+Check out our prospective student calendar for upcoming events where you can learn more about our program or contact the Office of Student Success at email@example.com to receive program information and invites to school events.

 Students interested in the B.S.W. degree must apply for general admission to VCU and may declare social work as their major at that time, which will classify them as lower-level social work students and signify that they are completing the required general education preprofessional curriculum classes.
 Upon completion of preprofessional requirements and reaching junior standing, students can register for courses in the major.

 Joining VCU from another institution can be a big life transition.
 Fortunately, the School of Social Work’s Office of Student Success works in tandem with the VCU Transfer Center to make sure students feel connected as soon as they step on campus.

 The VCU School of Social Work’s transfer agreement allows eligible John Tyler Community College and Reynolds Community College students to earn their Bachelor of Social Work at VCU in as little as two years.
 Complete your associate’s degree in human services with a pre-social work specialization at JTCC or Reynolds, and you can seamlessly transfer to VCU’s nationally ranked School of Social Work.

 All programs accredited by the Council on Social Work Education measure and report student learning outcomes.
 Students are assessed for mastery of the competencies that comprise the accreditation standards.
 These competencies are dimensions of social work practice which all social workers are expected to master during their professional training.